fremtind/f1-doesnt-matter/slides.md

 <!-- another way in which F1 doesn't matter if it costs a lot to get
 obsessed with pushing it further-->
 - Simplicity, efficiency vs improving F1 by 0.1
-- no point in eg spending a lot of resources and time on fine-tuning a bert, if vanilla works well enough
+- No point in e.g. spending a lot of resources and time on fine-tuning a Bert, if vanilla works well enough
-- hp tuning is a waste of time if you don't like what comes out of the model
+- Hp-tuning is a waste of time if you don't like what comes out of the model

 #### <!-- fit --> **Simple/fast/not clunky is almost always more valuable than a few percentage points** 💰

 ---
-## Tradeoffs of the trade
+## 🛠️ Tradeoffs of the trade
 - Precision and/or recall, at thresholds!
 - FBeta
 - Sometimes a bad model is better than no model at all